Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 // Sets the value of the variable x void xsSetTriggerVariable(int x, int value)

+// Returns the number of players in the game int xsGetNumPlayers()

+// Shows a message in the game chat void xsChatData(String message, int value)

+// Returns the current gametime in seconds int xsGetTime()

 // Change the specified attribute of the specified unit or technology by the value
 // for the specified player. effectID is the id of the effect to use.